MichaelGrafnetter/active-directory-firewall/ADDS/README.md

 Possible values: null / 0 / 1024 - 49151
 ```

+If a `non-zero value` is provided for this setting,
+the legacy File Replication Service (FRS) will be listening on this [static TCP port](#static-rpc-ports).

+If set to `0 (zero)`, a dynamic TCP port in the 49152 – 65535 range will be used by the FRS service,
+which is the default behavior.

-If `null`, this setting is not managed through GPO.
-If value is defined,
+If `null`, this setting will not be managed by the GPO.
-this value will be set as static port for DFS Replication traffic.
-If set to 0 (zero), the port is set to dynamic.

-> HKEY_LOCAL_MACHINE\\SYSTEM\\CurrentControlSet\\Services\\NTFRS\\Parameters
-> Registry value: RPC TCP/IP Port Assignment
-> Value type: REG_DWORD
-> Value data: (available port)

 > [!IMPORTANT]
-> The File Replication service needs to be restarted for the new setting to become effective.
+> The FRS service needs to be restarted for the new setting to become effective.
 > See the [System Reboots](#system-reboots) section for details.

 ### DfsrStaticPort

 Static TCP port to be used for DFSR traffic.
-RPC-based protocols are using dynamic ports TCP ports from the 49152 – 65535 range by default.

 ```yaml
 Type: Integer